-The global obesity epidemic is accompanied by a massive increase in diabetes mellitus (T2DM), metabolic-associated fatty liver disease (MAFLD) and cardiovascular disease (CVD).
+The global obesity epidemic is accompanied by a massive increase in diabetes mellitus (T2DM), metabolic-dysfunction associated steatotic liver disease (MASLD) and cardiovascular disease (CVD).
 We will integrate and analyze unrelated population-based cohorts and leverage the growing wealth of multi-omics data.
 We are an interdisciplinary international team of researchers striving to prevent GI diseases by integrating existing data sources.
 Using metabolomic analyses, analyses of large patient cohorts (UK Biobank, Penn Medicine Biobank), and artificial intelligence.

-An example disease that illustrates methods of our lab is MAFLD:
+An example disease that illustrates methods of our lab is MASLD: